theserverlessway/aws-baseline/docs/Rollout.md

 After that run `make rollout` in the root folder of the repository.
 That task will switch into the `main-account-stacks` folder first and run `make rollout` there and deploy all stacks.
 After that it will switch into the `stack-sets` folder and deploy the StackSets.
 In case any issues come up during the deployment you can rerun `make rollout` again as it will update existing stacks in case they already exist.

+## Adding new Accounts

+After rolling out the Baseline for the first time you might want to add Accounts in the future.
+Before creating these Accounts make sure you use the same Role name you used for all other Accounts (or leave it at the default `OrganizationAccountAccessRole`).

+After the account is created run `make diff` first in the root of the repository to see all changes that will be done.
+Then run `make rollout` so the Baseline will go through the `main-account-stacks` and `stack-sets` folders and roll out all the Stacks and StackSets.
+You can run `make diff` or `make rollout` in the `main-account-stacks` and `stack-sets` subfolders as well to deploy them independently.

 ## Updating the Baseline and Debugging issues

 Whenever you want to update the baseline either by customising it or adding features from the upstream repository run `make rollout` again after updating repository.